Skip to main content

 We will:

-• Learn what helps people stay engaged in programs
+• Learn what helps them remain engaged in programs

-• Use this information to improve service design and funding
+• Use this information to improve services and guide future funding

-This work builds on the Citywide Community Needs Assessment (CCNA), which provides a broader view across City systems.
+This work builds on findings from the Citywide Community Needs Assessment (CCNA), which provides a broader view of the needs of children, youth, TAYA, and families across San Francisco.

 How we will gather information

-We will use multiple approaches to understand community needs.
+DCYF will use several sources to understand community needs and experiences.

 Review data and research